-Choosing a wig isn’t easy, here’s how to buy a wig for the first time.
+Choosing a wig isn’t easy, here’s how to choose a wig for the first time.

 When I was pregnant with my third child, I lost my hair.
 Over the period of a month, I noticed large quantities of it falling out till almost all was gone; my obstetrician and dermatologist did a battery of tests and ultimately I was diagnosed with severe alopecia areata, an immune phenomenon where your body mistakenly attacks your own hair follicles.

 Whatever the reason for the alopecia though, it can change the way you view yourself because the person you look at in the mirror doesn’t quite look like the person you remember seeing before.
-This can affect your confidence and self esteem, and lead to problems such as social anxiety and even depression.
-Thankfully nowadays there are options to help cover your alopecia and make you feel a little more like yourself, and one that I have found most helpful is a good wig.
+This can affect your confidence and self-esteem, and lead to problems such as social anxiety and even depression.
+Thankfully nowadays there are options to help cover your alopecia and make you feel a little more like yourself, and one that I have found most helpful in learning how to choose a good wig.

 Tips for choosing a wig

 When you are buying a wig for the first time, you have to choose between buying online or visiting a store.
 I have done both and found there are advantages to either.
 Buying online gives you a lot of options; I would just be sure to review the return policy before purchasing – sometimes a wig doesn’t fit the way you thought it would based on the picture.
 Buying in the store helps you get an idea of not only the look of a wig but also the feel of it.
 You can buy wigs in different sizes and colors, though not every wig has every option available.